khulnasoft/integrations-core/fluentd/README.md

 ### Installation

-The Fluentd check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Fluentd servers.
+The Fluentd check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Fluentd servers.

 #### Prepare Fluentd